hashbangcode/vlad-docs/usage/custom_roles.md

 ### Tasks

 Your custom role will need to contain a main tasks file at `tasks/main.yml`.
 Much like the roles included within Vlad, this file is the first place within your role that Ansible will look for tasks or includes to further files that may list tasks.

 ### Variables

 All variables defined by Vlad and possibly overridden via Vlad's settings file will be available to the custom role.

-Vlad will check for an optional additional settings file for use with your custom role at the following location (relative to Vlad's Vagrantfile):
+Vlad will check for an optional additional settings file named "vlad_custom_settings.yml" for use with your custom role at any of the locations that you can store [Vlad's own settings file](settings_file.md).

-    ../settings/vlad_custom_settings.yml

 ### Example structure